Teddy O'Brien

-James Edward M. O'Brien (1949 – 8 August 2000), known as Teddy O'Brien, was an Irish former hurler and Gaelic footballer.
+James Edward M. O'Brien (1949 – 8 August 2000), known as Teddy O'Brien, was an Irish hurler and Gaelic footballer.
 At club level he played with Glen Rovers and St. Nicholas' and was also a member of the Cork senior teams as a dual player.

 Early life

 Born and raised in Blackpool on Cork's northside, O'Brien first played as a schoolboy in various juvenile competitions before later lining out as a student at the North Monastery in various competitions, including the Harty Cup.

 Club career

 O'Brien began his club career at minor level as a hurler with Glen Rovers and as a Gaelic footballer with sister club St. Nicholas'.
 He joined both clubs' senior teams in 1968.
 O'Brien enjoyed his first major success at club level when he lined out at left wing-forward on the Glen Rovers team that beat University College Cork in the 1969 Cork SHC final.
 Three years later he claimed a second winners' medal, this time lining out at left wing-back, when Youghal were beaten in the 1972 final.
 O'Brien later won his first Munster Club Championship medal after a two-point win over Roscrea, however, a suspension meant that he missed the Glen's defeat of St. Rynagh's in the 1973 All-Ireland club final.

 Glen Rovers lost the 1973 Cork SHC final to Blackrock and again faced defeat by the same opposition in 1975 when O'Brien was team captain.
 He won a third county title with the Glen in 1976 when Blackrock were beaten by three points.
 O'Brien subsequently collected a second Munster Club Championship medal before lining out at left corner-back in the 2-12 to 0-08 defeat of Camross in the 1977 All-Ireland club final.

 The following five seasons from 1977 to 1981 saw O'Brien lose four county finals with Glen Rovers.
 He was again team captain for the 1981 defeat by St. Finbarr's.
 O'Brien retired from club activity after the conclusion of the 1983 season.